Meet Jackie Cole, one of the exceptional psychiatric mental health nurse practitioners (PMHNP) at Aspire…

 Think of you and your insurance company as partners who work together to pay for your health care.
 Everyone’s plan will be different and deductible, copay, and coinsurance amounts differ depending on each particular insurance plan, but here are some examples of these terms to help you better understand their concepts.

 At Aspire we see patients with a variety of insurances, both in and out of network.
+We are in network with Pacific Source, but many patients with other insurances work with us.

 If your insurance is out of network, this means our providers are not contracted with your insurance company.
 As a patient at Aspire Psychology you would be responsible for the full fee for services provided, which will be due at the end of your appointment.
 However, even if you’re out of network, you may have what are called out of network benefits.
 This means your insurance company may reimburse you a portion or percentage of that visit cost!